-Veteran lawyer Ram Jethmalani dies at 95
+‘Iconic public figure, finest lawyer’: Tributes pour in as Ram Jethmalani dies at 95

 The sitting Rajya Sabha MP was in the legal profession for over seven decades.

-Veteran lawyer and former Union minister Ram Jethmalani died on Sunday morning, six days before his 96th birthday, News18 reported.
+Veteran lawyer and former Union minister Ram Jethmalani died in New Delhi on Sunday morning, six days before his 96th birthday, News18 reported.
 He had been a lawyer for over seven decades and was involved in several high-profile cases.

 Jethmalani was a sitting member in his sixth term in the Rajya Sabha, a former member of the Lok Sabha and was the Union minister of law and justice for a few months in the Atal Bihari Vajpayee government.
 He also served as a chairperson of the Bar Council of India and was a president of the Supreme Court Bar Association.
 He was first elected to the Lok Sabha in 1977 and served two terms.